Jerry Gergich: Overview

 Some episodes feature characters discovering an appreciation for Jerry.
 In "Ron and Diane", after mentioning an annual tradition they take part in called "Jerry Dinner" where they all dine at a fancy restaurant, funds risen from each of them contributing money each time Jerry does something embarrassing; April, Donna, Tom and Andy realize they have not been invited to the Gergiches' Christmas party.
 A guilty Donna, prior to realizing the Christmas party was occurring, decided to bring Jerry himself to the dinner, and is invited into the party, but the rest are left outside in the cold.
 However, they later realize that their invitations had just gotten sent to the spam folder in their respective e-mails, and April decides to give Jerry the entire "Jerry Dinner" fund.
 Another instance in "Jerry's Retirement", Tom finds Jerry's attraction of all the office mockery to be useful for him, and he and Ron conspire to have Jerry brought out of retirement and back into the department.
 At the end of season 6, Leslie hires Jerry (then called Larry) as part of her National Park Service administration team.

 He is artistically talented, with several stellar original paintings he made shown throughout the series (including a pointillist rendering of Pawnee) though these talents are not appreciated by his colleagues.
 He is moreover a skilled pianist, playing Brahms' waltz op 39 no 15 in the "Telethon" episode (which bores his colleagues), and playing at home to accompany his singing daughters and wife.

-Jerry also appears to be a talented engineer, having developed a clean renewable power source which he presents in "Second Chunce" but then accidentally destroy by sneezing on it.
+Jerry also appears to be a talented engineer, having developed a clean renewable power source which he presents in "Second Chunce" but then accidentally destroys by sneezing on it.

 Jerry is an ordained minister, and officiates at Leslie's and Ben's wedding.

 His happy home life, stunningly attractive wife Gayle (Christie Brinkley), and three daughters bemuse his co-workers who only know him from the office.
 One of Jerry's daughters, Millicent (Sarah Wright), dates Chris Traeger (Rob Lowe) for much of season 4.

 In "Two Funerals", city manager Ben Wyatt (Adam Scott) searches for an interim mayor to replace the recently deceased Mayor Gunderson.
-After a fruitless search Ben realises Garry (as he is then called) is the ideal candidate.
-In the flash forwards in the final episode it is shown that Mayor Gergich is repeatedly reelected in earnest, serving 10 terms.
+After a fruitless search Ben realizes Garry (as he is then called) is the ideal candidate.
+In the flash forwards in the final episode it is shown that Mayor Gergich is repeatedly reelected in earnest, serving ten terms.
 These flash forwards show that Garry dies on his 100th birthday, after celebrating with several generations of his family and toasting a perfect life.
 He is buried with much ceremony, attended by possibly the President of the United States (Ben and Leslie are flanked by what appear to be Secret Service agents), but his name is misspelled "Girgich" on his gravestone.